The Clan Currie Cultural Tent will host the Second Annual Gaelic Song Competition this year – and the Gaelic Workshops return also!

 2pm – 5pm Gaelic Song Competition

-This year’s Central Virginia Celtic Festival & Highland Games has a new event – a Scottish Gaelic song competition for anyone who feels like they want to try their hand (or voice!) at singing a Scottish Gaelic song.
+The Gaelic song competition welcomes anyone who wants to try their hand (or voice!) at singing a Scottish Gaelic song.
 We try to keep the competition low key and make it fun for everyone – competitors as well as spectators.